South Dakota is 1 of only 7 states that does not tax individual wage income. More on South Dakota taxes can be found in the tabbed pages below.

 There may be additional municipal sales and use taxes.

 South Dakota in 2012 repealed its refund of sales taxes on food for lower-income residents and instead authorized funds for emergency food assistance grants.

 Personal and real property taxes

 Assessors determine the market value of property.
 Since 1997, all taxing districts -- except school districts -- have been capped as to what they can ask from the tax rolls.
-The cap equals what was payable the previous year plus a percentage increase due to growth or new construction, and the percentage increase in the Consumer Price Index, or CPI, up to but not exceeding 3 percent.
+The cap equals what was payable the previous year plus a percentage increase due to growth or new construction, and the percentage increase in the consumer price index, or CPI, up to but not exceeding 3%.

 The state offers a number of property tax relief programs that are designed to offer financial assistance to the elderly and disabled.